What is the Human Growth Hormone?

-Human growth hormone is a hormone which naturally occurs in our bodies and is made by the pituitary.
+The human growth hormone is a hormone which naturally occurs in our bodies and is made by the pituitary.
 The pituitary gland regulates the production of all the hormones in the body.
-Dr. Ghayouri M.D. is an experienced endocrinologist and does HGH therapy in San Diego.

-Do you have signs or symptoms of Growth Hormone Deficiency?
+Do you have signs or symptoms of Human Growth Hormone Deficiency?

 If you have three or more of the below listed symptoms or conditions, you may be deficient in growth hormone.
 You should see a physician who is qualified to diagnose and manage growth hormone deficiency and other endocrine disorders.